Bradford cannabis raid finds guinea pig heater

 "I said: 'No, it's a heater to keep my guinea pigs warm because it's been so cold.'

-"I went home and there were two policemen who came in the house with me and I've got a big picture of Bob Marley with cannabis growing behind him so I thought: 'Oh my God, don't turn round'."'Unfortunate it was me'
+"I went home and there were two policemen who came in the house with me and I've got a big picture of Bob Marley with cannabis growing behind him so I thought: 'Oh my God, don't turn round'."

 Mrs Hardcastle said that despite the embarrassment the incident had caused, she did not criticise the police.